Making Your First Samsung Gear S3 App

 /home/cnord/SamsungCertificate/my_certificate_name/device-profile.xml for me and needs to be copied to

 home/developer/ on the watch.
-Copy it over to the watch using the “Push the file to the connected target device” button.
+Copy it over to the watch by right clicking on the device name in Tizen Device Manager and selecting “Permit to install applications”.

 Now, you should be able to select the Samsung security profile, then continue the tutorial with Run As>Tizen Native Application, select the watch face, and see your beautiful new app!